-Part one of this two-part series outlined how the massive growth of data in recent years has dramatically impacted the functions of government data centers — putting a premium on storage and data center security that IT leaders must meet while working within budget constraints.
+The massive growth of data in recent years has dramatically impacted government data center management — putting a premium on storage and data center security that IT leaders must meet while working within budget constraints.

-Federal agencies seeking to improve data center performance are encouraged to follow a two-step process to determine their needs.
-Step one addressed in the previous post discussed scoping the needs of the agency.
+Federal agencies seeking to improve data center performance are encouraged to follow a two-step process that starts with properly scoping the needs of the agency.
 However, the second step is perhaps the most crucial: ensuring information security.

-With the increasing number and sophistication of threats, there is no one-size-fits-all process to manage every data protection and security solution issue.
-However, some of the key components to consider incorporating in a security program will include:
+With the growing number and sophistication of threats, there is no one-size-fits-all process to manage every data security issue.
+However, some of the key components to consider incorporating in a federal government data center security program include:

-Threat identification — This includes protocols for asset management, vulnerability assessments and risk management.
-Perhaps most important for federal organizations, instituting governance will ensure that your data is in compliance with regulatory mandates.
+Threat identification — This incorporates protocols for asset management, vulnerability assessments and risk management.
+Perhaps most important for federal agencies, instituting governance will ensure your data is in compliance with regulatory mandates.

 Data protection — Safeguarding information comes down to controlling sensitive data and establishing limits regarding when and where it can be accessed.
 The processes and procedures include encryption, integrity protection and data-loss prevention techniques.

 Detection security — Continuous monitoring, particularly through next-generation firewalls, can provide real-time alerts on cybersecurity threats, including anomalies and intrusions.
 Pre-empting and mitigating security risks saves time, money and resources.

 Response security — Incidence response planning, communications and infrastructure can assist in identifying an attack, containing the damage, and restoring the integrity of the network and systems.
 For cloud users, sandboxing and Software as a Service may be prudent approaches.